J-Dinh/J-Dinh/README.md

 ## Hi, I'm Jas Dinh 🧋

-Data Scientist specializing in machine learning algorithms and data visualization
+Data Scientist specializing in predictive modeling and data visualization

-Psychology/ Behavioral Data Science Major in the Plan II Honors Program
+Masters in Information and Data Science at UC Berkeley Bachelors in Psychology/ Behavioral Data Science at UT Austin

 ## About Me
 <p>